pusher/pusher-platform-js/README.md

 This is the official Pusher Platform client library for web browsers.
 Use it to build SDKs for services running on Pusher Platform / Elements infrastructure.

+## Issues?

+If you have any issues please open an issue on Github.
+That is the main issue tracker.
+Even better, open a PR with a failing test.
+Even betterer, open a PR with a fix.

 ## Installation

 We assume you use yarn/npm in your development workflow.
 You can grab it from the npm/yarn repository: